emmanuelbrim/School_District_Analysis/README.md

 -Scores by grade**:
 The scores by grade remained same though 9th grade scores from Thomas high was replaced with NaN.

 -Scores by school spending**:
-The school spending data showed no change
+The school spending data showed no change.

 -Scores by school size**:
-The school size was not affected by the changes in the data from Thomas High School -Scores by school type**:
+The school size was not affected by the changes in the data from Thomas High School.

+-Scores by school type**:
 Like all others the type summary remained same after the analysis.